romogo17/pgcv/README.md

 `pgcv` is a PostgreSQL extension for Computer Vision from the database server.
 It aims to be an extension that implements several image manipulation algorithms to store and manipulate images from the database server.

 ## Documentation
 There will be two kinds of documentation available for `pgcv`.
-The first one is the API documentation for the PostgreSQL functions.
+The first one is the documentation for the PostgreSQL functions.
 This documentation will be created once the extension has a stable API (version 1.0).

 The other kind of documentation will be a blog-like explanation of how I created this extension, you can find it under the **notebooks** folder of this repository.
 The later information is presented in the form of Jupyter notebooks.